 RUBBER SURFACING THAT’S EASY TO MAINTAIN

-EPDM Rubber is stain resistant and cleans with normal soap and water.
-Should the occasion become necessary, Repairs to an EPDM rubber surface are easily accomplished by an installation specialist.
+REZODEK is stain resistant and cleans with normal soap and water.
+Should the occasion become necessary, Repairs to a REZODEK surface are easily accomplished by an installation specialist.

 Metallic coatings are ideal for upscale residential or commercial applications to create a contemporary look with real wow-factor.
 Because of their dazzling color effects, they are often used as focal points in high-end retail stores, lobby areas, hair salons, hotels, restaurants, nightclubs, and offices.